 Cheese knives explained

 Soft cheese knives

 A soft cheese knife will be short, often with a curved blade and tines at the end for picking up the cut cheese.
 Often, soft cheese knives have little holes along the blade which reduce friction, helping to cut through particularly sticky soft cheeses.
-Try the Paxton Soft Cheese Knife.
+Try our soft cheese knives.

 Hard cheese knives

 A traditional hard cheese knife will resemble a small hatchet, with a thick, almost straight blade, enabling you to slice through the cheese without having to ‘saw’.
 Try the Paxton Cheese Hatchet and Cheese Blade.